 _____ Part-time unpaid staff

 In effort to learn more about MAP participants and their experiences; we are conducting brief telephone interviews in the coming months.
-This conversation will expand upon the responses you have provide here and allow AAM to gain a better understanding of the impact MAP has contributed to your institution and how the process can be improved upon.
+This conversation will expand upon the responses you have provide here and allow AAM to gain a better understanding of how MAP has contributed to your institution and how the process can be improved.

 If you’d be willing to be contacted, please leave your contact information below: